hyeongyuy/CT-CYCLE_IDNETITY_GAN_tensorflow/README.md

 ## Ntwork architecture
 * Generator(revised image)
-** reference paper Kang, E., Chang, W., Yoo, J., & Ye, J. C. (2018).
+> reference : Kang, E., Chang, W., Yoo, J., & Ye, J. C. (2018).
 Deep convolutional framelet denosing for low-dose ct via wavelet residual network.
 IEEE transactions on medical imaging, 37(6), 1358-1369.
 ![generator architecture](https://github.com/hyeongyuy/CT-CYCLE_IDNETITY_GAN_tensorflow/blob/master/img/revised_generator_arc.JPG)<br>

 > 1. To reduce network complexity, images are used directly as inputs to the network instead of the wavelet transform coefficients<br>

-> 2. The First convolution layer uses 128 set of 3*3 convolution kernels to produce 128 channel feature maps.
+> 2. The First convolution layer uses 128 set of 3 * 3 convolution kernels to produce 128 channel feature maps.

 > 3. We have 6 set of module composed of 3 sets of convolution, batch normalization, and ReLU layers, and one bypass connection with a ReLU layer.
-Convolution layers in the modules use 128 set of 3*3*128 convolution kernels.
+Convolution layers in the modules use 128 set of 3 * 3 * 128 convolution kernels.

-> 4. In addition, the proposed network has a concatenation layer that concatenates the inputs of each module and the output of the last module,
+> 4. In addition, the proposed network has a concatenation layer that concatenates the inputs of each module and the output of the last module.

-> 5. followed by the convolution layer with 128 set of 3*3*896 convolution kernels.
-The last convolution layer uses 15 sets of 3*3*128 convolution kernels.
+> 5. followed by the convolution layer with 128 set of 3 * 3 * 896 convolution kernels.
+The last convolution layer uses 15 sets of 3 * 3 * 128 convolution kernels.
 Finally, we add an end-to-end bypass connection.

 * discriminator